royrohan1437/fenmo_expense_tracker/README.md

 ## Features

+- ✅ Signup , Sign In and Log In, Log out
 - ✅ Create expense entries with amount, category, description, and date
 - ✅ View list of all expenses
 - ✅ Filter expenses by category